 Maintain Your Heating and Cooling System

-Did you know that on average, 43 percent of your energy bills are for heating and cooling?
-Having your HVAC system serviced at least every year is a great way to keep it operating at peak performance and to help prevent costly repairs.
+Did you know that on average, 43% of your energy bills are for heating and cooling?
+Having your HVAC system serviced at least every year helps keep it operating at peak performance and helps prevent costly repairs.
 Also, make sure you swap out your furnace filters as recommended to keep the air flowing through the system properly.

 Eco-tip: Purchase a reusable furnace filter and clean it regularly to ensure proper filtration.

 On average, water heating comprises about 18% of your energy bills.
 Installing a water-saving showerhead is a great way to conserve both water and energy.
 Also, wash laundry in cold water whenever possible.

 Eco-tip: To save the most water and energy, install a showerhead that uses 1.5 gallons per minute (GPM) or less.